weisongyeong/OMDB/README.md

 After they finish a registration, users would be redirected back to the login page.
 From there, they can insert the username and password they just created and only they login to the movie app and authenticated to fully utilize the general-user features of the movie application.

 ### For Admin User
+Admin user can login this movie application by using an pre-existing admin account and password.
+The username and password are stated as below:
+  - Username: Admin01
+  - Password: Admin01@omdb
+In the movie application, there is no way to create an admin user account if you are not a admin.
+Such action is to prevent general user from creating it.
+However, If any situations where the user table got truncated by accident.
 The first admin user account can be created by calling "register-first-admin" API GET request via Postman.
-The first admin account detail is provided as follow:
+The registered admin account detail is provided as follow:
   - Username = "Admin01"
   - Email = "admin01@omdb.com"
   - Password = "Admin01@omdb"